-Often, when I enter an organisation I can quickly tell that a reshuffle of the team—sometimes minor and sometimes major—could go a long way in improving workflow, productivity and efficiency.
+Often, when they enter an organisation Omania Terry can quickly tell that a reshuffle of the team—sometimes minor and sometimes major—could go a long way in improving workflow, productivity and efficiency.

-I regularly recommend that conduct quick 360 reviews with team members at all levels, from executives to those working on the ground.
+They regularly recommend they conduct quick 360 reviews with team members at all levels, from executives to those working on the ground.
 These reviews are invaluable in providing a quick snapshot of exactly:

 - who is who